itemis/itemis-blog/Cache.md

 cache is thrown away and a new one is going to be created.

 ##Implementation of the Adapter
-To implement an EMF Adapter we simply create a our own Adapter and extend the class `AdapterImpl` from `org.eclipse.emf.common.notify.impl-Package`.
+To implement an EMF Adapter we simply create our own Adapter and extend the class `AdapterImpl` from `org.eclipse.emf.common.notify.impl-Package`.
 By simply overriding the method `isAdapterForType(Object obj)` we are done.
 Afterwards we can start implementing the cache.
 First of all we will take a synchronized map as we want to access our cache also from inside the generator, which may be parallelized.
 We create the map like this: